deeplearning4j/deeplearning4j/generative-adversarial-network.md

 For example, given all the words in an email, a discriminative algorithm could predict whether the message is `spam` or `not_spam`. `spam` is one of the labels, and the bad of words are the features that constitute the input data.
 When this problem is expressed mathematically, the label is called `y` and the features are called `x`.
 The formula `p(y|x)` is used to mean "the probability of y given x", which in this particular case would translate to "the probability that an email is spam given the words it contains."

 So discriminative algorithms map features to labels.
 They are concerned with that correlation.
 One way to think about generative algorithms is that they do the opposite.
 Instead of predicting a label given certain features, they attempt to predict features given a label.
 The question a generative algorithm tries to answer is: Assuming this email is spam, how likely are these features?
+While discriminative models care about the relation between `y` and `x`, generative models care about "how you get x."
+They allow you to capture `p(x|y)`, the probability of `x` given `y`, or the probability of features given a class.
+(That said, generative algorithms can also be used as classifiers.
+It just so happens that they do more than that.)

+Another way to think about it is to distinguish discriminative from generative like this:

+* Discriminative models learn the boundary between classes
+* Generative models model the distribution of individual classes

 ## How GANs Work